isomerpages/govtech-stp/_dcev-lane/travel-checklist-death-and-critical-illness-emergency-visit-lane.md

 - Contains the traveller's name, and Date of Birth or Passport number (per the passport used to travel to Singapore); and
 - Reflects the date and result of the PCR test.

-Travellers with difficulties getting a COVID-19 PCR test before their departure can contact the Safe Travel Office [here](/contact-us).
+Travellers with difficulties getting a COVID-19 PCR test before their departure can contact the [Safe Travel Office here for assistance.](/contact-us).

 &#x2610;  <i><b>D) Submission of Health Declaration</b></i>